mickdowling16/lifehacks/README.md

 ### Footer

 The idea for the footer came from the love running project.
 I liked the simple but effective layout of the social media icons.
-I changed the icon colour to the secondary website colour to match the theme and added a little bit of copyright text below.
+I changed the icon colour to dark navy with a hover colour of blue to match the theme.
 Lifehacks are often shown in videos and pictures so social media would be a big part of this website so I thought the simple footer with the social icons fit perfectly.

 ![screenshot of page footer with social media icons](documentation/footer-ss.png)